-When citing a review (which usually comes without a particular headline), give the details of the work which is being reviewed.
+When citing a review (which usually comes without a particular headline), give the name of the work which is being reviewed.

 Schaefer, Ursula, and Claudia Lange (2003).
-"Review of: Diller, Hans-Jürgen, and Manfred Görlach (eds.)
-(2001).
-Towards a History of English as a History of Genres (Anglistische Forschungen 298).
-Heidelberg: Winter."
+"Review of: Towards a History of English as a History of Genres (Anglistische Forschungen 298), eds.
+Hans-Jürgen Diller and Manfred Görlach, Heidelberg: Winter 2001."
 Anglistik 14: 116-122.